introvertmac/Instahack/README.md

 Download Full size HD Instagram Images

 # Dependencies
-Requests
+Requests,
-Beautiful Soup
+Beautiful Soup,
 Flask

-# Python script scrap the page for <script> tag, convert paticular tag contents into JSON and output the image link which is used by Flask to render inside Img tag
+Python script scrap the page for <script> tag, convert paticular tag contents into JSON and output the image link which is used by Flask to render inside Img tag

-# Can be useful for personal use, Social media marketing, Business (who ship Instagram hardcopy)
+Can be useful for personal use, Social media marketing, Business (who ship Instagram hardcopy)

-# Live at
+Live at
 bmanish001.pythonanywhere.com